Li-Shan Chou, PhD – Lab Director

 A master’s student in the Motion Analysis Laboratory, Quinn is continuing at the University of Oregon after completing his B.S. in Human Physiology.
 As a Graduate Employee, he is the lab facilitator in the University’s Human Cadaver Laboratory.
 His research interests include the effects of mild traumatic brain injury (concussion) on gait and balance, with an emphasis on the differences in symptoms domains as they relate to sex.
 His personal interests Olympic Weight lifting, Traveling, and Hiking.

-Teresa Chen, PT – Graduate Student
+Teresa Chen, MS, PT – Graduate Student

 Frankie Qu, MS – Graduate Student